WarpRomo/self-driving-rc-car/README.md

 ```

 ### CarController.delayMS
-> A integer representing the milliseconds of latency between the client and server
+> An integer representing the milliseconds of latency between the client and server

 ```python
 CarManager = CarControl(ip="127.0.0.1:5000", delay_check_rate=0.5)